jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - **Gross spending:** all spending associated with the stadium or development.
 - **Net new spending:** spending and income that would not have occurred in the local economy without the project.

-Economic benefit claims often emphasize the first measure.
+Economic benefit claims often emphasize the first measure, which doesn't account for the "crowding out" of existing economic activity.
 Public policy should be evaluated using the second.

 ### What is "crowding out"?